shreevatsa/tex/program/tangle/tangle-12.md

 }
 </style>

+The main concerns of this chapter are:

+- (123) Mentioning the existence of `get_next` (in the next chapter), `skip_ahead`, and `skip_comment`.

+- (124 to 138) Merging the web file and change file

+- (139) Function for converting an `@&` (etc.) control code to an internal (8-bit) code

+- (140) Skipping ahead to the next control code

+- (141) When in a comment, skipping to end of comment

-At a high-level, this part/chapter contains the following that are used outside this part:
+Correspondingly, this part/chapter contains the following that are used outside this part:

 - Globals defined here and used outside this section: `line`, `limit`, `loc` related to the current line number, its length, and how much of it has been read,